XOP/design-system-starter/packages/dss-tokens/README.md

 ### Palette

-JS export allows using color tokens as **plain** HEX values, i.e. `#e71b95`,
+JS export allows using color tokens as **plain** color values for respective themes, i.e. `rgb(91, 96, 98)`,
-and **references** to CSS variables, which is a more flexible approach to theming, i.e. `var(--awsm-color-secondary-main)`.
+and **references** to CSS variables, which is a more flexible approach to theming, i.e. `var(--awsm-color-neutral-base)`.

-Naturally, in the latter case project should also import the respective CSS files.
+Naturally, in the latter case project should also import the corresponding CSS files.

+### Configuration

+Palette is generated with [Unicornix](https://www.npmjs.com/package/unicornix), a one-stop solution for the themeable accessible palettes.
+`unicornix.config.ts` contains a reasonable config that allows to easily modify base and supporting colors in multiple formats.

 ## Installation